Asin-Junior-Honore/loopstudio_asin/README.md

 ## Demo

-You can view the live demo of the project ([https://your-demo-url.com](https://single-pagessite-honore.netlify.app)).
+You can view the live demo of the project here: https://single-pagessite-honore.netlify.app

 ## Technologies Used